|Lonnie Mack with Vee #007|

 The worth of this guitar is probably six figures.

-Mack says that he has played the heck out his Flying V. The back of the neck is scarred up.
+Mack says that he has played the heck out his Flying V. He says back of the neck is scarred up.
 The guitar has been re-fretted and new pickups were installed back in the late 1960’s.

 There are couple of interesting facts that have resulted from Mack’s career in the mid 1960’s.

-First of all Memphis was the highest rating guitar song.
-Much of its popularity is due to the popularity of the electric guitar at that time.
-This was a song that you could sit down with your record player and copy Lonnie’s part note by note, especially if you slowed the speed down from 33 1/3 to 16, which made the song play almost half as slow and about an octave lower.
+It was easy if you slowed the speed down from 33 1/3 to 16, which made the song play almost half as slow and about an octave lower.

 The second thing that happened was a name was born.
 The guitar vibrato was known as the vibrato or the tremolo bar.
 But after Lonnie released Wham it became The Whammy Bar.

-The interest in Lonnie Mack continued and in 1967 Gibson figured the time was ripe to introduce a new version of the Flying V.
+The interest in Lonnie Mack continued and around 1967 Gibson figured the time was ripe to introduce a new version of the Flying V.